cherrypy/cherrypy/docs/extend.rst

 A dispatcher exists mostly to determine the best page handler to serve the requested resource.

-On ther other hand, tools are there to adapt the request's processing to the runtime context of the application and the request's content.
+On the other hand, tools are there to adapt the request's processing to the runtime context of the application and the request's content.

 Usually, you will have to write a dispatcher only if you